How anyone can lead a successful procurement negotiation

 The word “negotiation” has different implications for different people.
-In fact, when you just read the word, some of you probably envisioned a heated exchange around a big boardroom table.
-But then, after high tensions and even higher blood pressures, one party walks away the victor, and the other walks away, well, the loser.
+When you read the word, you may have envisioned a heated exchange around a big boardroom table.
+After high tensions and even higher blood pressure, one party walks away as the victor and the other as the loser.

 But a successful procurement negotiation isn’t about claiming victory or waving the white flag; it’s about building strategic relationships and creating a win-win situation.

-Negotiation doesn’t have to be something you dread.
-It shouldn’t be.
-There are many advantages to successful negotiations in procurement.
+Negotiation in purchasing doesn’t have to be something you dread.
+On the contrary, there are many advantages to successful negotiations in procurement.

-We’ll break down each step in the procurement negotiation process so that anyone at your company, regardless of background, can walk into their next meeting empowered.
+We’ll break down each step in the procurement negotiation process so that anyone at your company can walk into their next meeting empowered, regardless of background.

-The 7 stages of procurement negotiation and why they matter
+The seven stages of procurement negotiation and why they matter

 Stage 1: Preparation

-Preparation is your friend, both in life (but we’ll leave that to the life coaches) and in procurement negotiations.
-Thorough prep work might just be the most important stage of all.
-This is where you and other stakeholders gain the confidence and clarity needed to nail a negotiation meeting.
+Preparation is your friend in procurement negotiations.
+In the critical preparation stage, you and other stakeholders gain the confidence and clarity to nail a supplier negotiation meeting.

 - Are the goals and objectives of this SaaS product aligned with our internal priorities?